 is a $(\log L + \log 1/2\eps, 2 \eps)$-strong extractor.\footnote{This theorem still holds in the presence of classical side information with exactly the same parameters.} \end{thm}

-To prove this theorem we first show that an adversary who can distinguish the bits of $C(X)$ from uniform can construct a string $\alpha$ which is close to $C(X)$ on average (over $X$).
-Then using the error correcting proprieties of the code $C$, he can reconstruct $X$.
-Hence an adversary who can break the extractor must have low min-entropy about $X$.
+To prove this theorem we first show that a player who can distinguish the bit of $C'(X,Y)$ from uniform can construct a string $\alpha$ which is close to $C(X)$ on average (over $X$).
+Then using the error correcting properties of the code $C$, he can reconstruct $X$.
+Hence a player who can break the extractor must have low min-entropy about $X$.

 \begin{lem} Let $X$ and $Y$ be two independent random variables with alphabets $\{0,1\}^n$ and $[n]$ respectively.
 Let $Y$ be uniformly distributed and $X$ be distributed such that $\frac{1}{2}| X_Y \circ Y - U_1 \circ Y| > \delta$, where $U_1$ is uniformly distributed on $\{0,1\}$.
 Then there exists a string $\alpha \in \{0,1\}^n$ with where $d(\cdot,\cdot)$ is the relative Hamming distance. \end{lem}